-Whether you’re to buy, sell, or rent property, it’s important to know the basics of choosing a real estate agent who suits your needs.
+Whether you’re to buy, sell, or rent property, it’s important to know the basics of choosing a Realtor or agent who suits your needs.
 The choice of a real estate agent or broker directly affects the outcome of both residential and commercial transactions, so we gathered a number of experts’ views to help you make the best decision.

 Here are the top 25 tips for choosing a real estate agent from the pros: